AymenBeghdad/keylogger_script/README.md

 # keylogger_script

-This is Keylogger Simulation for educationel raisons, Don't try this shit at anyone Chennoufi !!
+This is Keylogger Simulation for educational purposes, Don't try this shit at anyone !!